+Subspecialty-Specific Background and Intent: For programs with fewer than seven fellows, there is no separate minimum associate program director FTE support beyond what is specified for core faculty members.
+Programs will need to use the minimum aggregate FTE for core faculty members to support the associate program director, who is also a core faculty member.
+See the Subspecialty-Specific Background and Intent box in the core faculty section (2.10.d.) for clarification of expectations for associate program director FTE support for programs with approved complements of fewer than seven fellows.

 - 2.4.
-Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine

-(AOBIM), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)

-2.4.a.1.
-The Review Committee only accepts current ABIM or AOBIM certification in critical care medicine. ^(Core)

-Subspecialty-Specific Background and Intent: Critical care medicine physicians with certification from the American Board of Emergency Medicine can also be identified as program directors if they have completed a 24-month critical care medicine fellowship in an ACGME-accredited internal medicine critical care medicine program.

-2.4.b.
-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or critical care medicine fellowship. ^(Core)
+Qualifications of the Program Director

+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core) - 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.1.
+The Review Committee only accepts current ABIM or AOBIM certification in pulmonary disease or critical care medicine.
+(Core) - 2.4.a.2.
+If the program director has ABIM or AOBIM certification in only one of the subspecialties, a faculty member certified in the other subspecialty by the ABIM or AOBIM must be appointed as an associate program director, be responsible for the educational program in that second area, and assist the program director with the administrative and clinical oversight of the program.
+(Core) - 2.4.b.
+The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or pulmonary disease or critical care medicine fellowship.
+(Core)